Skip to main content

 Want to be exact?
 Try out a digital power meter to find your exact energy usage.

-Once we have a better idea how much energy we'll require – in the form of wattage – we can estimate how much power the computer consumes while left on over an entire day.
+Once we have a better idea how much energy we'll require – in the form of wattage – we can estimate how much power that will consume over the course of an entire day.

 Don't want to do math?
 Try out this wattage calculator from EnergyBot.

-We calculate this by multiplying the total wattage we estimated by the number of hours a day the server will be drawing power.
+You calculate this by multiplying the total wattage you estimated by the number of hours a day the server will be drawing power.
 This will be 24 hours per day.
 We now have our wattage per hour.
 Finally, we can divide this number by 1000 to achieve our kilowattage per hour.

 E(kWh/day) = P(W) × t(h/day) / 1000(W/kW)